blacklightpy/vaultofknowledge/home.md

+Hi there!
-Hi!
-Welome to my knowledgebase.
-This method of taking notes is
+This method of taking notes is called a Zettelkasten, or more commonly known as a second brain.

-I don't know how this will look when published.
+Why did I publish this publicly?
+- Because

+Currently this site has a number of issues.